 Nothing compares to the live performances of America’s Songbird Myrna Clayton.

 Audiences around the world get up to dance when Myrna sings; mesmerized by her soul-filled, profound musical message for all.
-Tagged “The Maynard Ferguson of Jazz vocals” by Jazz orchestra conductor in Kazan, Russia, Myrna is America’s Songbird, showcasing her versatility across a broad mix of American music: Jazz, Pop, Soul, Gospel, R&B, Blues, or Country.
-Myrna’s entertaining and uplifting performances are unforgettable, whether performing for a few or many, she invigorates the audience to dance and sing along, building a connected community in the moment.
+Tagged “The Maynard Ferguson of Jazz vocals” by an Jazz orchestra conductor in Kazan, Russia, Myrna is America’s Songbird, showcasing her versatility across a broad mix of American music: Jazz, Pop, Soul, Gospel, R&B, Blues, or Country.
+Myrna’s entertaining and uplifting performances are unforgettable, whether performing for a few or many, she invigorates the audience to dance and sing along, building a connected community of joy.

-America’s Songbird has performed across the world in Germany, France, Great Britain, Nigeria, Russia, and Belarus as well as across the U.S., from New York City to New Orleans.
-Myrna attracts audiences to hear her sing whether it’s at theater halls, festivals, churches, outdoor amphitheaters, national/international conferences, or conventions.
-Many of these wonderful, diverse performances have been captured through live recordings.
-In addition to performing with her own band, Myrna enjoys bring a featured vocalist for Big Bands.
+Now a Cultural Ambassador and World Bridge Creator, this Alabama native and Atlanta-reared singer/songwriter has performed across the world in Germany, France, Great Britain, Nigeria, Russia, and Belarus as well as across the U.S., from New York City to New Orleans.
+Myrna attracts audiences (delete - "to hear her sing") whether it’s in theater halls, festivals, churches, outdoor amphitheaters, national/international conferences, or conventions.
+Many of these wonderful, diverse performances have been captured through live recordings on YouTube.
+In addition to performing with her own band, Myrna enjoys beinging a featured vocalist for Big Bands.
 She has performed with four (4) Big Bands in Atlanta GA, including Atlanta’s oldest and longest-running Jazz orchestra (the African-American Philharmonic Jazz Orchestra) and Westside Winds 24-piece “Big Band” Jazz Orchestra (the most diverse big band orchestra in the southeast).
 She has also performed with seven (7) Big Bands across the countries of Russia and Belarus.
-Her versatility abounds.
+Her adaptability abounds.

 Myrna is a quintessential entertainer, singer/songwriter, bandleader, flutist, A&R/vocal performance coach, and studio-session singer.
-A trained musician and singer since the age of 5 at her father’s church, Myrna has the skills to store an impressive repertoire and showcase her multi-octave instrument.
-Versatile in her range of American musical genres, Myrna’s jazz singing is remarkably versatile.
-She is equally at ease in performing Smooth Jazz, Classical Jazz Standards, Swing, Bebop, Fusion, and Contemporary Jazz.
+A trained musician and singer since the age of 5 at her father’s church, Myrna has the skills to possess an impressive repertoire and showcase her multi-octave instrument.
+Talented across American musical genres, Myrna’s Jazz singing is remarkably versatile.
+She is (deleted word) at ease (delete "in") performing Smooth Jazz, Classical Jazz Standards, Swing, Bebop, Fusion, and Contemporary Jazz.